Georgia vs. Arkansas NCAA Football Odds, Plays and Insights | October 2, 2021

 - When Arkansas records more than 5.8 points, it is 5-0 against the spread and 4-0 overall.

-- Arkansas is 5-0 against the spread and 4-0 overall when the team churns out over 185.3 yards.
+- When Arkansas churns out more than 185.3 yards, the team is 5-0 against the spread and 4-0 overall.

-- The Razorbacks have two giveaways this season, while the Bulldogs have nine takeaways .
+- The Razorbacks have turned the ball over two times, seven fewer times than the Bulldogs have forced turnovers (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.